jayvatti/stockSpan.cpp/readMe.txt

 How to Run the Program:

         make run -> runs the program
-               // accepts the length of the stock and the input of the values
+               // accepts the length of the stock and the input of the values//

         make clean -> cleans the runStockSpan.o file